ESSS/alfasim-sdk/docs/source/05_solver_config_hooks.rst

 .. note::
-    For each new added ``field`` is considered a mass conservation equation and for each new added ``layer`` is considered a momentum conservation and an energy conservation equations.
+    For each new added ``field`` is considered a mass conservation equation and for each new added ``layer`` is considered a momentum conservation and an energy conservation equations, depending on the energy model used at |alfasim|.

 .. autofunction:: alfasim_sdk.hook_specs_gui.alfasim_configure_fields